theXappy/SamFlowKeyDumper/README.md

 # Compilation
 1. Clone
 2. Open `SamFlowKeyDumper.sln` in VisualStudio 2019
-3. Contile with `CTRL+B`
+3. Compile with `CTRL+B`

 # Inner Working
 If you want to know more about *how* this tools works, here's a short description.
-Samsung Flow runs a .NET (framework) process called "SamsungFlowDesktop.exe" (not the GUI process).
+Samsung Flow runs a .NET (framework) process called `SamsungFlowDesktop.exe` (not the GUI process).
 This process is responsible of communicating with the mobile device.
 It has several internal classes to do so
-but most importantly it has a singleton object of type "SessionKeyManager".
+but most importantly it has a singleton object of type `SessionKeyManager`.
 This object holds both Key and IV for the current ongoing session.
-By utilizing my other project (RemoteNET)[https://github.com/theXappy/RemoteNET] (Go check it out :)) we can easily get hold of this object remotly (from SamFlowKeyDumper.exe) and then dump both of his fields containing the key and IV.
+By utilizing my other project [RemoteNET](https://github.com/theXappy/RemoteNET) (Go check it out :)) we can easily get ahold of this object
+remotly (from `SamFlowKeyDumper.exe`) and then dump both of his fields containing the key and IV.